Does Dry Brushing Reduce Cellulite, Or What Does It Even Do?

-Erum Ilyas, M.D., a dermatologist at Montgomery Dermatology in Pennsylvania, explains: "The lymphatic system in our body is a system of vessels designed to absorb or remove excess fluid in our tissues.
+Another common claim is that dry brushing stimulates the lymphatic system.
+But why and how and what does this mean?
+Dr. Ilyas explains: "The lymphatic system in our body is a system of vessels designed to absorb or remove excess fluid in our tissues.
 These vessels have one-way valves that prevent the backflow of fluids once entering the vessels."
-So basically, it's the system that moves liquid, fats, and white blood cells away from organs and throughout your body.
+So, it's the system that moves liquid, fats, and white blood cells away from organs and throughout your body.

-However, Dr. Ilyas is skeptical about whether dry brushing is really necessary at all.
-"Perhaps by massaging out the excess fluid in our skin, dry brushing could potentially encourage the movement of fluid from our soft tissue into the lymphatic system," she says, adding that any type of massage or manipulation of skin will stimulate the lymphatic system in the skin, but you don't necessarily need a dry brush to do this.
+However, Dr. Ilyas is skeptical about whether dry brushing is necessary at all.
+"Perhaps by massaging out the excess fluid in our skin, dry brushing could potentially encourage the movement of fluid from our soft tissue into the lymphatic system," she says.
+However, she adds that any type of massage or manipulation of skin will stimulate the lymphatic system in the skin—you don't necessarily need a dry brush to do this.

-If you do choose to use one, remember to brush towards the heart in an upward motion.
-"Blood needs to return to the heart to re-oxygenate and the lymph returns to a spot right above the heart, to clean and get nutrients," Vargas told us.
+If you do choose to use one, remember to brush toward the heart in an upward motion.
+"Blood needs to return to the heart to re-oxygenate and the lymph returns to a spot right above the heart to clean and get nutrients," Vargas tells HelloGiggles.

 The verdict: Yes, dry brushing stimulates the lymphatic system.
 But is it necessary?
-No, not really.
+Not entirely.

 Does dry brushing exfoliate the skin?

-The verdict: Yes, dry brushing exfoliates.
-But maybe don't do it every day.
+The verdict: Yes, dry brushing exfoliates, but you don't need to do it every day.

 So, should you dry brush?